gkaguirrelab/transparentTrack/README.md

 The transparentTrack toolbox has several dependencies, most notably the "quadfit" toolbox: https://www.mathworks.com/matlabcentral/fileexchange/45356-fitting-quadratic-curves-and-surfaces

-transparentTrack can be configured to run using toolboxToolbox, which provides for declarative dependency management for Matlab: https://github.com/ToolboxHub/ToolboxToolbox
+To properly install and configure these dependencies, install toolboxToolbox (tBtB), which provides for declarative dependency management for Matlab: https://github.com/ToolboxHub/ToolboxToolbox

+Once tBtB is installed, transparentTrack can be readied for use with the command `tbUse('transparentTrack')`.